Published

 Can INTERPOL Make Arrests?

-Interpol, the International Criminal Police Organization, is often portrayed in popular culture as a supranational police agency with officers ready for global arrests.
-But this depiction is a common misinterpretation that does not adequately show Interpol actual authority and restrictions.
+Interpol, the International Criminal Police Organization, is often portrayed in popular culture predominantly political, as a supranational police agency with officers ready for global arrests and extradition.
+However, this depiction is a common misinterpretation that does not adequately show Interpol’s actual authority and restrictions.

 Interpol’s actions mainly help in coordination and facilitation.
 It provides law enforcement agencies with various databases and communication tools to share information on foreign crimes and criminals.
 For countries tracking fugitives across national borders, these tools are indispensable.